10 Important Lab Glassware | List of Names and Uses in Chemistry

 This way, they will be dry and clean to use in the next session.

-Glass is a hard and inert material, and it is least reactive to solids and liquids used in chemistry.
+Glass is a hard and inert material that is least reactive to solids and liquids used in chemistry.

 Since the chemicals we use, like acids, bases, oxidants, and halogens, are highly reactive.
 They can be stored well for a long time without being degraded.